joefreeman/topical/server_ex/docs/introduction.md

 mechanisms like a file or file-based database.
 Or they can sit in front of an RDBMS (e.g., utilising Postgres notification channels), providing real-time cached views.
 Or they can be used to implement the event sourcing pattern.

+Another use case is for implementing an incremental cache: the state of the cache is setup in the topic initalisation and then kept up to date as necessary, without having to refresh from scratch.
+Clients accessing the cache will be able to read up-to-date state directly from memory.